KIDNEY STONES

 • Nausea and vomiting

-As kidney stones pass through the urinary tract, the pain can change location and intensity and this indicates that the stone is moving through and may pass soon.
+As kidney stones pass through the urinary tract, the pain can change location and intensity, and this indicates that the stone is moving through and may pass soon.

 kidney stones